Rush offers psychotherapy, medications and deep brain stimulation to help ease the symptoms of obsessive compulsive disorder (OCD).

 - Counting to a certain number

-- Collecting and hoarding objects that you don’t need or use
+- Collecting objects that you don’t need or use

-- Cognitive behavioral therapy teaches you how to change the way you think and react so you feel less anxious.
-One type of CBT that’s very effective against OCD is exposure and response prevention, which gradually exposes you to situations that cause anxiety and gives you tools for becoming less sensitive to them.
+- Cognitive behavioral therapy, which teaches you how to change the way you think and react so you feel less anxious.
+Psychologists at Rush offer exposure and response prevention, a type of cognitive behavioral therapy that is particularly effective against OCD.
+It gradually exposes you to situations that cause anxiety and gives you tools for becoming less sensitive to them.